 You can download the full transcript from Chris Naylor's presentation: Chris Naylor: volunteering in health and social care scenarios for the future

-See more from The power of volunteering conference
+From The power of volunteering conference.

 I am Alison O’Grady and I work for Central London CCG (which covers most of the borough of Westminster in London).
 I am contacting you both as a subject matter expert in the field of referral management.

 We at Central London are doing some work to re-specify and re-commission our current patient referral service and ensure that it better reflects need and our local context.
 Currently the service is primary designed to reduce elective hospital activity and include a large proportion of clinical triage/review by independent clinicians (employed through a community interest company).
 We are keen to build a more bottom up model based around improving referral behaviour based around education, support and feedback.

 As part of this work we are seeking input from an independent clinical adviser to help develop and quality assure our approach, including the specification and business case and help us to navigate some of the challenges we may face in developing our proposed approach

 We would be delighted if either you – or a colleague you might wish to nominate would be interested in discussing this potential collaboration further.